Optical Conductivity of the two dimensional Hubbard model: vertex corrections, emergent Galilean invariance and the accuracy of the single-site dynamical mean field approximation: total spectral weight correction

 We have evaluated Eqs.~(\ref{Kp}) and (\ref{Kd}) numerically using Monte Carlo integration with $10^7$ points.
 Results are shown in Fig.~\ref{fig:K}.
 We can see that the total spectral weight correction is almost the same in the two methods.

 The very close correspondence of the two results shows the accuracy of DMFT in calculating local expectation values even in the two dimensional case.
 Note in particular that in the very low density limit the two expressions are indistinguishable on the scale of the main panel, both vanishing $\sim n^2$ although with slightly different coefficients (see inset).
 This correspondence shows that the $n\rightarrow 0$ limit of the Hubbard model is not precisely a Galilean invariant theory.
-Although the dispersion for electrons near the Fermi level approaches $k^2$, the correction to the total kinetic energy scales in the same way as any other local interaction effect, namely $\sim n^2$.
-If the theory approached a truly Galilean-invariant theory we would expect the correction to vanish has a higher power of $n$.
+Although the dispersion for electrons near the Fermi level approaches $k^2$, the interaction correction to the total kinetic energy scales in the same way as any other local interaction effect, namely $\sim n^2$.
+If the low density limit of the model were described by a theory that became truly Galilean-invariant in the senses described above, we would expect the correction to vanish as a higher power of $n$.
+The reason that the interaction correction to the total spectral weight does not vanish more rapidly than $n^2$ may be seen in Fig.~\ref{fig:together}: interaction effects cause optical transitions at very high frequencies: the final states in these transitions are high up in the band where the dispersion is not well approximated by $k^2/2m$ and arguments based on Galilean invariance do not apply.